Xaypanya/netninja-sidebar-toggler/README.md

 - **Lightweight and Fast**: Built with modern web technologies to ensure a smooth user experience.

 ## Installation

-### From the Chrome Web Store

-(Include this section if you plan to publish the extension on the Chrome Web Store)

-1. Go to the Chrome Web Store.

-2. Search for "Net Ninja - Sidebar Toggler".

-3. Click "Add to Chrome".

 ### Manual Installation

 1. Clone this repository or download the ZIP file.